Jupiter Ascending3 Stars

 Kunis spends much of her screentime looking dreamy-eyed at Tatum, as her character quickly falls for Caine, who refuses to engage at first because he’s a lowly grunt and she’s royalty.
 But in another way, she’s the Lois Lane role here, constantly thrown about the screen and requiring her sky-skating Superman to rescue her.
 Though effective in a rom-com (like Ted) or a supporting role (like in Black Swan), she’s miscast as the central protagonist.
 Her character has also been under-developed by the Wachowskis (who have a habit of under-developing their characters).
 She’s rarely an active participant in her fate, and her personality is reduced to snarky reactions to what’s unfolding around her.
 Indeed, events in the film just happen to her, and like the audience, she’s nothing more than a passenger.
 But at the same time, the story moves so fast that the filmmakers don’t give the audience time to consider how dull Jupiter is.
 Swept away in the procession of laser-laden shootouts, spaceship battles, and the sheer size and awe of the production value, we hardly have time to think about anything.
 This is as the Wachowskis intended, and probably why the entire roster of characters are predictable, familiar types that audiences will understand despite the complicated milieu of assorted aliens (among which are typical gray aliens of Roswell-brand that are shown as gatherers capable of wiping away the memories of those who have seen them).

-Such downfalls aside, the film never lost my approval as another of the Wachowskis’ high-concept escapes.
+Such downfalls aside, the film never lost my approval as another of the Wachowskis’ high-concept escapes, imbued with their common themes such as slavery and using humans as a product to satiate the ruling classes.
 Released by Warner Bros., the studio that has all but written the Wachowski siblings a blank check for their very ambitious projects after The Matrix and its sequels, Jupiter Ascending has received scathing critical reception, and audiences seem to feel the same way.
 To be sure, keeping track of every plot detail, every character, and their significance is a challenge, in part because the production has no intention of over-explaining the complexities of its filmic universe (although it often under-explains).
 Despite its familiar plotting and sometimes barely-addressed sci-fi surroundings, Jupiter Ascending manages to keep us involved, even at the most underdeveloped points in the film—and there are many of these.
 But as suggested in the first two paragraphs of this review, that’s the whole idea of the film.
 It’s a ride filled with pretty details and flashing lights, assembled with incredible vision by the Wachowskis.
 Even if, when compared to their masterful Cloud Atlas, this film seems like a step in the wrong direction; even if another 20-45 minutes of story and character development could have made the film far more satisfying; even if it sometimes loses you in its combination of complex detail and simple characters, the film’s ambition is just too considerable to dismiss.